neolee11/FF-Add-Node-Module/README.md

 Number Formatter
 =========

-A small library that adds two numbers using Javascript curry
+A small library that adds two numbers using Javascript Curry

 ## Installation